Man charged with trying to kill Trump at dinner took photo with knife in hotel, investigators say

 Overall Assessment

-Sensationalism: The headline emphasizes 'trying to kill Trump' and includes a dramatic detail about a photo with a knife, which may heighten emotional impact over factual restraint.
+Sensationalism: The headline emphasizes 'trying to kill Trump' and includes a dramatic detail about a photo with a knife, which may amplify perceived threat beyond what the evidence confirms.
+The phrasing leans into shock value.

 "Man charged with trying to kill Trump at dinner took photo with knife in hotel, investigators say"

-Framing By Emphasis: The lead focuses on the image of the defendant in tactical gear, foregrounding threat imagery rather than context or legal process.
+Framing By Emphasis: The lead prioritizes the image of the suspect in tactical gear over procedural or evidentiary context, shaping reader perception around visual menace rather than legal or investigative nuance.

-Loaded Language: Phrases like 'trying to kill' and 'storm the White House Correspondents’ Association dinner' carry strong connotations of violence and chaos.
+Loaded Language: Phrases like 'trying to kill' and 'storm the White House Correspondents’ Association dinner' carry strong connotations of violence and chaos, potentially influencing reader interpretation beyond neutral description.

 "trying to storm the White House Correspondents’ Association dinner and kill President Donald Trump"